 Step 6

-Return the dashi to the pot and bring it to a boil.
-Once it reaches a boil, gently crack the eggs into the pot.
+Return the dashi to the pot and bring it back to a boil.
+Once boiling, gently crack the eggs into the pot.
 Let them simmer over low heat for 3 minutes.

 Step 7

-Add the cabbage to the pot and continue cooking for about another 30 seconds.
+Add the cabbage to the pot and continue cooking for another 30 seconds.

 Step 8

-Turn off the heat and dissolve the miso into the dashi using a ladle and chopsticks, being careful not to break the eggs.
+Turn off the heat and dissolve miso in the pot using a ladle and chopsticks, being careful not to break the eggs.
 Serve in individual bowls and top with the green onions.

 You can store it in the refrigerator for up to 2 days.